What is IP Reputation & 6 Ways to Improve It

 IP reputation vs. domain reputation

-Factors affecting IP reputation
+Factors affecting your IP reputation negatively

 A number of factors affect your IP reputation in the long run.
 Let us understand them one by one.